Eating Dog In Korea

 Exit Moran Station on the Bundang Line of the Seoul Subway system on any day of the month ending with the numbers 4 or 9 for the farmer's market day.

 Moran market is an open air one, and just as well.
-The overpowering smell of singed dog fur permeates the air, mingling with the more familiar scent of unsinged dog fur coming from the narrow cages where the still living ones await the edge of the hatchet and the blast of the blowtorch.
+The overpowering smell of singed dog fur permeates the air, mingling with the more familiar scent of unsinged dog fur coming from the narrow cages where the still living animals await the edge of the hatchet and the blast of the blowtorch.

 The chunks of dog meat visible on chopping blocks make very tempting snapshots.